SDK for Android app

 Introduction

-Here you can find a short video guide, how to add Telematics SDK to your Android app:
+Here you can find a short video guide on how to add Telematics SDK to your Android app:

 Adding the SDK to your project